Cancer-Killing virus trial launches for Hard-to-Treat breast cancer

 Summary

-This early-phase study tests a new treatment for metastatic triple negative breast cancer, a type that has spread and is hard to treat.
-The therapy uses a specially designed virus injected directly into tumors to infect and break them down.
-The main goal is to find the safest dose and check for side effects in about 9 participants.
+This early-phase trial tests a new treatment for metastatic triple-negative breast cancer, a type that has spread and is hard to treat.
+The treatment uses a specially designed virus that is injected directly into tumors to infect and destroy cancer cells.
+The main goal is to find the safest dose and understand side effects in about 9 participants.

 Get updates